 In 1531, the owner of the castle was Rhys ap Gruffudd, grandson of Sir Rhys ap Thomas, but was executed for betrayal by Henry VIII and his property took over the English Crown.
 Henry VIII awarded Weobley to Catherine Edgecumbe, and after her death in 1547, to Sir William Herbert.
 Eventually, the castle was bought by the Mansel family of Llanrithrid, but they did not live in it and let it fall into ruin.
 In 1911, the last owner of Weobley, Emily Talbot, handed the castle over to state care.

-The eastern part of the castle consisted of a south-eastern building, erected near a lime kiln.
-Lime was needed as a mortar during construction.
-Probably the building was supposed to have at least three floors, judging by the outflows of the latrines, but presumably it was never completed.
-The next latrines were provided by a polygonal tower at the north end of the eastern range.
-The latter building provided accommodation for guests on the first floor, and a ground floor was intended for economic use.
-At the end of the fifteenth century, the second floor was added, by lowering the first floor.
+The eastern part of the castle consisted of a southeast building, erected nearby a lime kiln, needed as a mortar during construction.
+Probably the tower-like building was supposed to have at least three floors, judging by the chutes from three latrines, but it probably was never completed.
+The latrines flowed into the vaulted canal below the building, and further toilets were provided by a polygonal turret at the north end of the east wing.
+The latter building provided living quarters for guests on the first floor, and a ground floor for economic use.
+Judging by the fireplace and oven, there was a kitchen or bakery in it.
+The upper chambers had to have high living comfort: fireplace heating, a discreet passage to the latrines and decorative windows with trefoil and quatrefoil finials.
+At the end of the 15th century, the next, highest floor was added in the northern part of the east range by lowering the first floor.
+The southern part of the east range may have never been completed, as was the southeast tower.

 The castle has survived in the form of a ruin with the preserved northern part.
 It consists of a great hall building, a fifteenth-century porch, range with private chambers (solar) and two corner turrets.
 The monument is open to visitors from April 1 to October 31 daily from 9.30 to 18.00.